There are several different courses at Oxford which allow you to study linguistics.

 Want to find out more?

 The University hosts three Open Days a year (two days back-to-back in the summer, and one in the autumn), where you can learn more about linguistics and meet academics from the Faculty.
 Since at Oxford linguistics is always studied alongside another subject, we have a presence at the open days for Modern Languages and for Experimental Psychology/PPL.
-For the time being, our Open Days will be happening virtually.
-In 2021, they will take place on 30 June, 1 July, and 17 September.
+In 2023, it is anticipated that the Open Days will take place on 28th June, 29th June, and 15th September.
 See the University Open Days page here for the latest information.